fbpx

 • 4.2) Sample assessment procedure Open or Close

 Samples are assessed using the blind tasting method with each entry identified only by a random code number.
 Sample classification –the order in which samples are assessed– is organized so that all samples are judged on a fair and equal basis.
 Each panel of judges clearly identifies on the assessment sheet the organoleptic qualities of olive oils as well as any negative qualities.
-As of 2018 the whole assessment process is done electronically through dedicated software.
+After the awards ceremony, all participants, gradually receive electronically the feedback and comments from the judging panel regarding their olive oil.

 5) Awards